 The biggest question that remains in Aileen’s case is why.
 Why would someone kill Aileen in the manner that they did?

-The first theory is that burglars were planning to rob Aileen and Pat’s home, so they snuck in but didn’t realise that Aileen was home.
+The theory is that burglars were planning to rob Aileen and Pat’s home, so they snuck in but didn’t realise that Aileen was home.
 When they realised, the burglars abducted and killed Aileen to escape being arrested by the police.
 There had been a string of burglaries in Aileen and Pat’s neighbourhood in the weeks leading up to Aileen’s death, which supports this theory.

 Pat also believed this theory behind his wife’s death, until he sadly passed away in August 2013.